introducing the green river valley alliance

 We have successfully challenged prospecting permits multiple times in Federal court, but after each victory, the mining corporation has tried again.

 We won’t be able to hold them off in court forever.
-That is why CFC is part of a new coalition working towards a solution that can end the threat of a mine here.
-Please help protect this place before its too late.
+That is why CFC founded the Green River Valley Alliance campaign–a new coalition working towards a solution that can end the threat of a mine here once and for all.
+Join us today!

 PROTECTING THE MOUNT ST. HELENS PUMICE PLAIN